vjspranav/cs3301_osn/mini-projects/mp1 .md

 - S/S+ : Sleeping in an interruptible wait
 - Z : Zombie

-The “+” signifies whether it is a foreground or background process.
+The “+” signifies whether it is a foreground or background process, i.e., add "+" only if it is a _foreground_ process.

 ### Specification 8 : seek [8]